-We had been told that the temperature at the summit was usually around -5°C just before dawn, and we could well believe it as we emerged from the tent at 5.30am to find an awesome view before us.
-Pre-dawn colours dusted the sky, towns and villages glowed far beneath us, and a mighty plume of steam rose gently from Volcán Santiaguito.
+We had been told that the temperature at the summit was usually around -5°C just before dawn, and we could believe it as we emerged from the tent at 5.30am to find an awesome view before us.
+Pre-dawn colours filled the sky, towns and villages glowed far beneath us, and a mighty plume of steam rose gently from Volcán Santiaguito.
 A continuous jet-engine roar could be heard from the volcano.
-Our friends with the fire came over to make sure we were up, and we watched with them as the stars were engulfed by the rising blue of the sky.
+Our friends with the fire came over to make sure we were up, and we watched with them as the stars disappeared in the rising blue of the sky.
 It was a perfectly clear and still morning.
 The effort of carrying all our camping equipment up here had been rewarded.

-We could see Guatemala’s chain of volcanoes stretching away 100km in either direction: as far as Mexico to the west, and to Fuego and Acatenango in the east.
-Between us and these two were the volcanoes around Atitlán.
+We could see Guatemala's chain of volcanoes stretching away in either direction: as far as Mexico to the west, and to Fuego and Acatenango in the east.
+Between us and those two were the volcanoes around Atitlán.
 It was only a week since we had been at the top of San Pedro, and I still felt like I owned it as I looked back at it from here.
-It was a truly beautiful moment when over this awesome scene the sun appeared, and we basked in its rays as the temperature very slowly began to rise.
+It was a truly beautiful moment when over this awesome scene the sun appeared and the temperature slowly began to rise.
 To make the moment perfect, Volcán Fuego chose that moment to erupt a small cloud of ash.

-But the best moment was still to come.
-I walked round to the west side of the summit, and was amazed to see the perfectly straight-sided shadow of the volcano stretching away to the horizon.
-This was beautiful in itself, but then I climbed onto the very peak of the volcano to get a better view.
-To my astonishment I could then see my own shadow stretching away into the distance as well.
-It was an amazing moment, and looking back, probably ranks as the outstanding memory of the trip.
+I walked round to the west side of the summit, and saw the perfectly straight-sided shadow of the volcano stretching away to the horizon.
+Then I climbed onto the very peak of the volcano to get a better view, and I could see my own shadow stretching away into the distance as well.

 After this incredible sunrise, we walked over to the south side of the volcano to look down on Volcán Santiaguito.
 It was incredible to look down on, and hear, this erupting volcano while 100km away we could see another volcano erupting at the same time.
-We sat there silently for a long time, gazing at the view which stretched away before us to the Pacific.
+We sat there for a long time enjoying the view.
 At 9.30am, though, the peace was shattered when a group of climbers arrived at the top.
 They were out of luck, getting just a few minutes of the view we had been enjoying for hours before the clouds rolled in below us.
-We had seen what we came to see, and so after we had eaten a breakfast of Rice Krispies in hot milk, we broke camp and reluctantly set off down the mountain.
+We had seen what we came to see, and so we packed up and set off on the trek back to Xela.

 As on the way up, we took it slowly, and after almost three hours we were at the bottom of the steep section.
 Here we rested for a while, and had a chat with a farmer who was on his way to his fields.
-He was very friendly, and talked to us for quite a while, asking us where we were from, what England was like, what the weather was like, whether there were farmers like him in England, what tools the farmers used, and what the word for ‘Machete’ was in English.
-We shook hands heartily as he headed off to work.
-After another hour’s walk, we were back at the road, from where we got a bus back to town.
+He was very friendly, and talked to us for quite a while, asking us where we were from, what England was like, what the weather was like, whether there were farmers in England, what tools the farmers used, and what the word for 'Machete' was in English.
+Then he headed off to work, and we headed down.
+After another hour's walk, we were back at the road, from where we got a bus back to town.